151st Infantry Regiment "Sassari": Cold War

 During the 1975 army reform the army disbanded the regimental level and newly independent battalions were granted for the first time their own flags.
 On 30 September 1975 the 151st Infantry Regiment "Sassari" and the regiment's II and III battalion were disbanded, while the next day the I Battalion was renamed 1st Motorized Infantry Battalion "San Giusto".

 On 31 December 1975 the 152nd Infantry Regiment "Sassari" in Sardinia was disbanded and the next day the regiment's II Battalion in Cagliari was renamed 151st Infantry Battalion "Sette Comuni" and assigned the flag and traditions of the 151st Infantry Regiment "Sassari", while the I Battalion in Sassari was renamed 152nd Infantry Battalion "Sassari" and the III Battalion in Macomer was reduced to a detachment of the "Sette Comuni" battalion.
 The battalions remained assigned to the Sardinia Military Command and continued to train recruits.
 To avoid confusion with the 152nd Infantry Battalion "Sassari" the 151st Infantry Battalion's name was changed from "Sassari" to "Sette Comuni" to commemorate the location, where the two regiments had earned their first Gold Medal of Military Valor.
 On 1 February 1977 the detachment in Macomer was reorganized as 45th Infantry Battalion "Arborea" and assigned the flag and traditions of the 45th Infantry Regiment "Reggio".

 On 1 January 1985 the battalion was reorganized as 151st Motorized Infantry Battalion "Sette Comuni" and consisted now of a command, a command and services company, three motorized companies, and a heavy mortar company equipped with towed 120mm Mod.
 63 mortars.
 On 1 December 1988 the battalion was assigned to the reformed Motorized Brigade "Sassari".

 Recent times

 On 31 December 1991 the battalion was reorganized as a mechanized unit and consisted now of a command, a command and services company, three mechanized companies equipped with M113 armored personnel carriers, and a heavy mortar company equipped with M106 mortar carriers with 120mm Mod.
 63 mortars.

 On 22 July 1992 the 151st Mechanized Infantry Battalion "Sette Comuni" lost its autonomy and the next day the battalion entered the reformed 151st Infantry Regiment "Sassari" as I Mechanized Battalion.

+On 21 May 2025, the regiment was awarded the Silver Medal of Army Valor for its conduct during its deployment to Lebanon as part of the United Nations Interim Force in Lebanon from August 2024 to February 2025, which coincided with the Hezbollah–Israel conflict that had started in October 2023.